Are you passionate about supporting the next generation of GPs in Australia?

 What are the responsibilities of an FGP Ambassador?

-- it is an extracurricular activity which looks great on your CV and can lead to future leadership and advocacy roles within the GP sector
+- It is an extracurricular activity that looks great on your CV and can lead to future leadership and advocacy roles within the GP sector.

 FGP Advisors are the key figure in their state linking JMOs and FGP Ambassadors to general practice, GP training, and the GP sector.